-Dear Sir/Madam,
+Dear Sir/Madam:

-The Cal/OSHA Hazard Communication Standard (Section 5194 of the General Industry Safety Orders of Title 8 of the California Administrative Code) requires employers to have in their possession upto-date Safety Data Sheets (SDSs) for all hazardous substances used in their workplaces.
-In general, an SDS should list the hazardous ingredients of a product, describe its heath and safety hazards, and suggest ways to use the product safely.
+The Cal/OSHA Hazard Communication Standard (Section 5194 of the General Industry Safety Orders of Title 8 of the California Administrative Code) requires employ-ers to have in their possession up-to-date Material Safety Data Sheets (SDSs) for all hazardous substances used in their workplaces.
+In general, an SDS should list the hazardous ingredients of a product, describe its health and safety hazards, and suggest ways to use the product safely.
 It should also contain information about any fire and explosion hazards, first aid, and procedures for cleaning up leaks and spills.

-The State requires manufacturers of hazardous substances to prepare and provide SDSs to their purchasers, either directly or through their suppliers (California Labor Code Division 5, Chapter 2.5, Section 6390).
+The state requires manufacturers of hazardous substances to prepare and provide MSDSs to their purchasers, either directly or through their suppliers (California Labor Code Division 5, Chapter 2.5, Section 6390).

-Accordingly, we request that you either provide us with the current SDSs for each product that we purchase from your company (see attached list), or provide us with a statement explaining why a product is exempt from these regulations.
+Accordingly, we request that you either provide us with current SDSs for each product which we purchase from your company (see attached list), or provide us with a statement explaining why a product is exempt from these regulations.
 Also, please certify that your SDS meets the requirements of GISO Section 5194.